 Trade, Hong Kong on agenda at Germany-China talks

-BERLIN (AP) — Economic ties between Germany and China are the focus of a high-level meeting Friday in Berlin between the two countries' governments, with human rights and the situation in Hong Kong expected be raised behind closed doors.
+BERLIN (AP) — Economic ties between Germany and China topped the agenda at a high-level meeting Friday between the two countries' governments, with human rights and the situation in Hong Kong expected be raised behind closed doors.

-German Chancellor Angela Merkel and Chinese Premier Li Keqiang are expected to sign an accord aimed at expanding bilateral business ties between Europe and Asia's biggest economies.
+German Chancellor Angela Merkel and Chinese Premier Li Keqiang were scheduled to sign an accord aimed at expanding bilateral business ties between Europe and Asia's biggest economies.